 – “Have current automobile coverage and health insurance

 – “Complete crisis Intervention – emergency management training”

 According to the Georgia Division of Family and Children Services, once you have submitted your application to become a foster parent, the division will initiate a written family evaluation or assessment that must be completed within eight weeks of the application completing all pre-service activities and submitting all required forms and documentation.

 Prospective foster parents can expect the approval process to play out in three phases:

 The Inquiry Phase is the time when caregivers inquire about becoming foster parents, receive information materials, and are invited to an information session in their county.

 The Information Session Phase involves the prospective foster parents attending a group or individual information session where they will receive information about GA’s child welfare system, a caregiver overview, safety screening information, and general foster care provider information.
 During this phase, prospective caregivers will receive applications, forms, checklists, reports, and other handouts, which must be completed and returned to the GA Division of Family and Children Services.

 Finally, during the Pre-Service Training and Home Evaluation Phase, the prospective foster family can expect to complete three home consultations.

 Once the above phases are complete, home evaluation applicants will receive a letter from the county notifying them of final approval.

 They say “it takes a village” to raise a child and that’s clearly true in the case of foster children.
 Foster parents may find themselves in need of a parental support group, respite, or babysitters.
 They also may seek family support groups.
-Developed in 2001 to help families to identify local resources and services, the Georgia Center for Resources and Support serves foster and adoptive families.
-The center employs regional resource advisors to assist families in their search for services to meet the needs of their child.
+Developed in 2001 to help families to identify local resources and services, the Georgia Center for Resources and Support serves to foster and adoptive families.
+The center employs regional resource advisors to assist families in their search for services to meet the needs of their children.
 The center also has a lending library and a support line.